 As you can imagine, a nappy will not function without tags to keep the disposable nappy in place, and sure enough, plastic is required in these required tags.
 So we need a nappy without tags.

 Eenee has very cleverly designed a nappy with 2 compartments.
-The element where unnatural materials are required is separate from the rest of the nappy so that the disposable nappy actually is fully natural and compostable.
+The element where synthetic materials are required is separate from the rest of the nappy so that the disposable nappy is entirely natural and compostable.

 You can choose between a reusable pull-up cover or a cotton belt to ensure the compostable nappy will stay in place.
 Pretty clever right?
 The convenience of disposable nappies while allowing parents to leave a smaller eco-footprint.